 That’s where we come in—but a bit more training is necessary.

-Pressing where the client feels pain may not be the technique to use if the goal is to get rid of the pain.
-We need to follow the road map given to us by trigger point pioneers Janet Travell, M.D., David G. Simons, M.D., and Bonnie Prudden.
-What they taught is finding the source of the problem will offer the long-lasting relief we all seek.
+Massaging where the client feels pain may not be the technique to use if the goal is to get rid of pain.
+Trigger point pioneers, Janet Travell, M.D., David G. Simons, M.D., and Bonnie Prudden, provided this road made to follow to find the source of the problem in an effort to provide long-losting relief.

 Source Trigger Points